Investing mutual fund SEBI AMFI AMC SIP UTI asset management India regulation NAV

 The 1990s saw significant market volatility, including the Harshad Mehta securities scam of 1992, which affected many market participants.
 Several assured-return schemes launched by public sector AMCs in the early 1990s subsequently faced redemption pressure as equity markets declined.
 The UTI crisis deepened through the late 1990s as US-64 continued to offer income distributions out of line with its underlying portfolio performance.

 The same period saw consolidation among private AMCs.
 Alliance Capital exited the Indian market; several smaller entities merged with larger peers.
 Foreign financial institutions including Fidelity, ING, Deutsche Bank, and HSBC established or expanded Indian AMC operations.
-The introduction of the entry load and later its abolition by SEBI in 2009 reshaped distribution economics significantly.
+The introduction of the entry load and later its abolition by SEBI in 2009 reshaped distribution economics, cutting upfront commissions out of the purchase price.

 SEBI’s abolition of the entry load (upfront commission charged to investors) with effect from 1 August 2009 was one of the most consequential regulatory changes of this phase.
 It disrupted traditional distribution economics and led to a temporary slowdown in retail inflows, but ultimately improved investor outcomes by aligning distribution incentives with long-term performance rather than upfront sales.